Safety When Driving Near a School Bus

 Involved in a School Bus Accident?
 Contact a Bus Accident Lawyer

-If you or your child has been injured in a school bus accident, don’t hesitate to consult an experienced and knowledgeable bus accident lawyer at Allen & Scofield Injury Lawyers, LLC.
+If you or your child has been injured in a school bus accident, don’t hesitate to consult an experienced and knowledgeable bus accident lawyer at Graham Scofield Injury Lawyers.
 We can help you determine who’s responsible for your losses, ensure that you receive the necessary medical care, and advise you about all of your legal options.